kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 In practice we encounter many astronomical measurements based on three or more independent axes.
 Well known examples are of course the data sets from radio interferometers.
-Usually these are spatial maps observed at different frequencies and sometimes as function of Stokes parameter (polarization).
+Usually these are spatial maps observed at different frequencies and sometimes as function of Stokes parameters (polarization).
 If we are only interested in spatial maps and don't bother about the other axes, we can create a Projection object with only the relevant axes.
 This is done with the  :meth:`wcs.Projection.sub` method from the Projection class.